 These documents allow the bank to verify that your income is what you say it is.

-Proof of your assets, including bank records showing full account numbers and balances, and brokerage statements outlining your investment holdings are all important.
-This also includes documentation of retirement savings like your 401k benefits statement or your IRA earnings statement for the last two months or the latest quarter.
+This includes bank records showing full account numbers and balances, and brokerage statements.
+This also includes documentation of retirement accounts like your 401k benefits statement or your IRA accounts.
 These demonstrate where your down payment funds are coming from and if you have cash reserves.

 Mortgage lenders may give better rates to people with higher credit scores, depending on the loan program you are applying for.
 And there may be higher interest rates charged for lower credit scores, depending on the loan program you are applying for.

-While there’s no guaranteed way to get your credit score to rise to a certain level, keeping all your accounts current and maintaining credit card balances less than 30 percent of your credit card limit are important.
+There’s no guaranteed way to get your credit score to rise to a certain level.
+However, keeping all your accounts current and maintaining credit card balances less than 30 percent of your credit card limit are important.

 Advantages of Clearing the Hurdles and Getting Pre-Approved

 That’s not the only advantage, though.
 Sellers tend to take buyers more seriously when they come with letters showing they have a mortgage lined up through a mortgage lender that knows they are ready to buy.
-It demonstrates the ability to close more quickly and with confidence, making it easier for sellers to make a deal with you.
+It demonstrates the ability to close more quickly and with confidence.

 Realtors are also more confident showing homes to buyers who have pre-approval.
 Some buyers wonder whether a letter is required to see homes.
 The fact is that it is not, as explained in this breakdown by Realtor.com.
 That doesn’t mean your realtor will automatically show a place to you if you don’t make a specific request, though.
-For more information about getting yourself pre-approved, check out this resource.
+To get pre-approved with Brian Martucci, you can start here.